BrittaRude/BrittaRude.github.io/inputs_datascience/_posts/2021-05-26-britta-rude-event-studies-and-the-IW-estimator.md

 A recent paper by [Sun and Abraham (2020)](http://economics.mit.edu/files/14964) points out important pitfall with this empirial approach:

-- The coefficients on the relative time periods (e.g. 1) are linear combinations of its own relative periods, but also of the other relative periods.
+- The coefficients on the relative time periods (e.g. 1) are linear combinations of its own relative periods, but also of the other relative periods (e.g. of -1).

 - This results in a contamination of each relative time periods' coefficient through the other relative periods if treatment heterogeneity does not apply.